-GD CP objectives and controls Department's consideration Complies G. Cor 1.
-3. 4.
-5. and manoeuvring of vehicles (including servicing vehicles and bicycles).
-To recognise the complementary use and benefit of public transport and nonmotorised modes of transport such as bicycles and walking.
-Introls On-site vehicle and bicycle parking is to be provided in accordance with Table 2 of this chapter.
-Car parking above ground level is to have a minimum floor to ceiling height of 3.1m so it can be adapted to another use in the future.
+GD CP objectives and controls De partment's consideration Complies and manoeuvring of vehicles (including servicing vehicles and bicycles). screened by residential and retail uses or architectural treatments.
+G. To recognise the complementary use and benefit of public transport and non- motorised modes of transport such as bicycles and walking.
+C. appropriate space for vehicle manoeuvrability Co ntrols Refer to response to Objective A. 1.
+On-site vehicle and bicycle parking is to ntrols be provided in accordance with Table 2 of this chapter.
+1. 3.
+Refer to response to Objective A. above ground parking has minimum floor to ceiling height of 3.1m.
+3. Car parking above ground level is to have a minimum floor to ceiling height of 3.1m so it can be adapted to another use in the future.
+4. 5.
+On-site parking will meet the relevant Australian Standards.
+14 (10%) disabled parking spaces are 4.
 On-site parking must meet the relevant Australian Standard.
+6. provided.
+The application includes a CPAR to justify 5.
 Provide a minimum of 4% of the required parking spaces, or minimum of 2 spaces per development, (whichever is the greater) as disabled parking.
-Provide a Transport Management Plan to justify any variation to parking rates.
+8. the proposed parking rates ( Section 6.5 ).
+Bicycle parking in a secure and accessible location within the podium.
+The TIA has considered all relevant 6.
+Provide a Transport Management Plan to justify any variation to parking rates. guidance. ycle lockers and shower facilities 8.
 Bicycle parking is to be in secure and accessible locations, with weather protection.
-Reference should be made to relevant guidance in Austroads Guides, Australian Standards, NSW Government Planning Guidelines for Walking and Cycling and NSW Roads and Maritime Services technical directions. //cle lockers and shower facilities For commercial and retail development providing employment for 20 persons or more, provide adequate change and shower facilities for cyclists.
-Facilities should be conveniently located close to bike storage areas. screened by residential and retail uses or architectural treatments.
-C. Car parking areas are provided with appropriate space for vehicle manoeuvrability G. Refer to response to Objective A. Controls 1.
-Refer to response to Objective A. 3. above ground parking has minimum floor to ceiling height of 3.1m.
-4. On-site parking will meet the relevant Australian Standards.
-5. 14 (10%) disabled parking spaces are provided.
-6. The application includes a CPAR to justify the proposed parking rates (Section 6.5).
-8. Bicycle parking in a secure and accessible location within the podium.
-10. The TIA has considered all relevant guidance.
-Bicycle lockers and shower facilities 1.
-Refer to response to Objective A. Complies 7.5 Site Facilities and Services - ectives Objectives Yes Α. To ensure that site facilities (such as clothes drying areas, mail boxes, recycling and garbage disposal units/areas, screens, lighting, storage areas, air conditioning units and communication structures) are effectively integrated into the development and are unobtrusive.
+1. Refer to response to Objective A. 10.
+Reference should be made to relevant guidance in Austroads Guides, Australian Standards, NSW Government Planning Guidelines for Walking and Cycling and NSW Roads and Maritime Services technical directions.
+Bic ycle lockers and shower facilities 1.
+For commercial and retail development providing employment for 20 persons or more, provide adequate change and shower facilities for cyclists.
+Facilities should be conveniently located close to bike storage areas.
+7.5 Site Facilities and Services

+Objectives Objectives Yes A. To ensure that site facilities (such as clothes drying areas, mail boxes, recycling and garbage disposal units/areas, screens, lighting, storage areas, air conditioning units and communication structures) are effectively integrated into the development and are unobtrusive.
 A. Site facilities can be integrated into the design of the development.
 Rooftop plant and communication structures are screened behind the roof feature.
-B-C Refer to response to Objective A. B. To ensure that site services and facilities are adequate for the nature and quantum of development.
+B-C Refer to response to Objective A. В. To ensure that site services and facilities are adequate for the nature and quantum of development.
 C. To establish appropriate access and location requirements for servicing.
 D. To ensure service requirements do not have adverse amenity impacts.